 It’s common for employers to begin addressing wellbeing due to concerns over healthcare costs or unhealthy behaviors amongst their employees.
 However, if we dig a little deeper we may find that many of these behaviors are not the root cause of an un-well employee, but rather, a symptom of something deeper going on.
-One of the many underlying factors that may be contributing to employees’ unhealthy behaviors may be happiness.
-And according to the 2017 World Happiness Report, happiness isn’t only effecting physical health, but also your business objectives.
-It reports that happy employees are more driven to contribute to the goals of the organization and are more compelled to apply discretionary effort than their unhappy counterparts.
+One of the many underlying factors that often contributes to unhealthy behaviors is happiness.
+According to the 2017 World Happiness Report, happiness isn’t just effecting physical health, it's impacting business objectives.
+The report states that happy employees are more driven to contribute to the goals of the organization and are more compelled to apply discretionary effort than their unhappy counterparts.
 We can surmise then that happiness increases productivity because happy people are more engaged and present in the workplace.
 They pay more attention to the needs of customers and are more in tune with the organization’s processes and systems.
-All these factors come together to bring organizations increased productivity and profitability.
+All of these factors come together to bring organizations increased productivity and profitability.

-On the flip side, unhappy people make for disengaged employees, and they are costly!
-We’ve all likely experienced how cancerous one grumpy coworker can be, spreading negativity like wildfire and taking a toll on even the most positive people they work with.
+On the flip side, unhappy people make for disengaged employees, limiting their potential to positively influence your organization.
+Interacting with an unhappy employee can also take a toll on even the most positive employees, who want to see their team members succeed and find meaning in their work.
+A toxic workplace culture can leave all employees feeling stuck and discouraged.
 In studies by the Gallup Organization, disengaged workers had 37% higher absenteeism, 49% more accidents, and 60% more errors and defects.
 Organizations with low employee engagement scores experienced 18% lower productivity, 16% lower profitability, 37% lower job growth and 65% lower share price over time.

 When you couple the benefits of having happy employees with the overall improvement to organizational outcomes, making conscious upgrades to your culture is a no-brainer.

 More and more employers are acting on this evidence, recognizing the need to create positive employee experiences in order to attract and retain top talent.
-A recent report identifies major trends that are quickly being adopted by companies looking to evolve their culture to support happy employees.
+A recent report identifies major trends that are quickly being adopted by companies looking to create the conditions for a culture in which happiness is evident and employees thrive.
 Here’s our take on the key elements of these trends that support a happier workforce:

 - Design human-centric workplaces